StrawberryBe/analytics.de-DE/help/implement/js-implementation/c-variables/page-variables.md

 * Sie können die eVar so einstellen, dass sie nach einem bestimmten Zeitraum oder Ereignis abläuft.
 * Sie können das Ablaufen einer eVar erzwingen (z.
 B. wenn eine Variable für einen anderen Zweck eingesetzt werden soll).

-Wenn im Mai eine evar zum Wiedergeben interner Promotions verwendet wird und ab 21 Tagen abläuft und im Juni die interne Suchbegriffe erfasst werden, sollten Sie am 1.
-Juni den Ablauf von oder zurücksetzen erzwingen.
+If an eVar is used in May to reflect internal promotions and expires after 21 days, and in June it is used to capture internal search keywords, then on June 1, you should force the expiration of, or reset, the variable.
 So verhindern Sie, dass die Werte zu der internen Werbeaktion vom Mai nicht im Bericht vom Juni auftauchen.

 **Groß-/Kleinschreibung** {#section_6E9145B7FCC2438E95BB35AAE3857412}